findas-pty-ltd/BYFN-simple/chaincode/README.md

 - Initializing the network objects
 - Org1 Creates an order for 2 GPUs
 - Org2 fills the order from their stock
-- The order progress through a sequence of states "TRANSPORT" "DELIVERED"
+- The order progress through a sequence of states "TRANSIT" "DELIVERED"
 - Org2 sells the gpu to a customer.

 Once the simulation is complete we look at the history of one of the GPU's.
 This lets us see all the states of the gpu.
 The states include all the previous owners of the gpu.